Monday, December 31, 2018

 -Deism is the belief that God created the universe, set everything in order, and has not been involved with it since.
 This viewpoint maintains that there is no supernatural intervention by God in creation.
 It is a rejection of divine providence.
 It is a rejection of God interacting with human beings.
 Deists rely solely on reason in their rejection of miracles and divine revelation.

-We as Christians should regard this system of thought to be outright heretical, since God has indeed given to us divine revelation.
-We know that He is active in creation.
+We as Christians should regard this system of thought to be erroneous and outright heretical, since God has indeed given to us divine revelation.
+We know from that source that He is active in creation.
 The Bible describes in ample detail His character.
 God desired fellowship and communion with Adam and Eve in the Garden of Eden.

-The Old Testament records Him intervening for Israel on multiple occasions.
+Further, the Old Testament records Him intervening for Israel on multiple occasions.
 He redeemed the Jewish people from Egypt.
 In fact, God the Son descended from heaven above in flesh to make atonement for our sins.
-There may be times in this life when the Lord may seem distant, but we know very well that He is concerned about the affairs of man.
+There may be times in this life when God may seem distant, but we know very well that He is concerned about the affairs of man.

-Deism is not at all coherent as a philosophy.
+Deism is not at all coherent as a life philosophy.
 Reason has its limits.
-How can a person on the basis of creation alone (physical entities) deduce the existence of logic and reason (non-physical entities)?
+For example, how can a person on the basis of creation alone (physical entities) deduce the existence of logic and reason (non-physical entities)?
 How can one derive morals from observing nature without reference to divine revelation?
 Why reject the possibility of miracles when creation itself is a miracle?

 Would it make sense to worship a god who does not interact with man?
-Is such a god even worthy of our worship and time?
-Would such a god even have a reason to exist?
-It is not enough to merely posit the existence of God.
-It must be understood that He is present and interacting with creation.
+Why would a rational, goal-oriented being create a universe and then lose all interest in it without reason?
+It is not enough to merely posit the existence of some deity.
 Deism is a rather awkward position for one to espouse.
+God's ongoing involvement is necessary even to sustain the universe's existence

 Saturday, November 24, 2018